-A Basenji with Fanconi Syndrome will generally die from the disorder; however, if caught early and put on the Gonto Treatment Protocol, affected Basenjis can do very well and live a normal life.
+If caught early and put on the Gonto Treatment Protocol, affected Basenjis can do very well and live a normal life.

 Your Basenji’s urine was tested by BRAT prior to adoption, but you should begin checking his urine for this life-threatening condition at least once every month.
 It is easy to remember to strip test if you do it when you give your Basenji his heartworm medicine each month, or if you designate the first day of every month as “Strip Test Day”.

-We are sending you a few Bayer Diastix Glucose Reagent Strips for Urinalysis (not blood) so that you know what to look for in the pharmacy.
+We have sent you a few Bayer Diastix Glucose Reagent Strips for Urinalysis (not blood) so that you know what to look for in the pharmacy.
 The colored end of the strip should be placed in the Basenji's urine stream as he urinates.
 If it is not possible to place the strip directly into the urine stream, the owner may catch the urine in a clean pie pan or ladle.

-The enclosed Diastix strips should be read 30 seconds after being exposed to the dog’s urine.
+The Diastix strips should be read 30 seconds after being exposed to the dog’s urine.
 Any test strips purchased in the future should be used according to the instructions on the box or bottle.
 NOTE: Any color change is significant.
 A positive result (glucose present) suggests only the possibility of Fanconi Syndrome; it is not sufficient for definitive diagnosis, but indicates a need for further testing, to include a blood glucose level and possibly venous blood gas studies.